manishmadugula/Notes/Code/leetcode.md

   ![The point where tortoise is at start of loop](res/floydcycle1.jpg)

-  Now at this position, you can infer hare is r ahead of the tortoise, but since it is a loop, tortoise is C-r nodes ahead of hare, Now since the distance between hare and tortoise decrease by 1 in each time step, they will eventually meet, after C-r time steps.
+  Now at this position, you can infer hare is r ahead of the tortoise, but **since it is a loop, tortoise is C-r nodes ahead of hare, Now since the distance between hare and tortoise decrease by 1 in each time step, they will eventually meet**, after C-r time steps.
 In the mean while the tortoise would have travelled C-r steps.
 Thus they both meet at C-r'th node from the start of loop.

   ![Distance between hare and tortoise](res/floydcycle2.jpeg)